 Current deployments are using the entire band

-As the US Department of Transportation noted, in October 2018 there were already more than 70 active DSRC deployments, using all seven channels and with thousands of vehicles on the road2.
-IEEE 802 believes that allowing automakers and infrastructure owner-operators to evolve their deployments to NGV over time will protect past and future investments in DSRC, providing a critical incentive for additional deployment of these life-saving technologies.
-As outlined below, we are concerned that alternative deployment models, will undermine existing investments and discourage widespread deployment of V2X technology.
+As the US Department of Transportation noted, in October 2018 [3] there were already more than 70 active DSRC deployments, using all seven channels and with thousands of vehicles on the road.
+IEEE 802 believes that allowing automakers and infrastructure owner-operators to evolve their deployments to P802.11bd over time will protect past and future investments in DSRC, providing a critical incentive for additional deployment of these life-saving technologies.
+As outlined below, we are concerned that hybrid ITS allocations, such as splitting spectrum for ITS with incompatible technologies e.g. C-V2X and IEEE P802.11bd will undermine existing investments and discourage widespread deployment of V2X technology.

 On Interoperability and Coexistence.

 To facilitate this discussion, we offer specific definitions of key terms.
 These definitions describe various relationships between IEEE Std 802.11-2016 OCB (802.11p) devices and IEEE P802.11bd devices (also known as DSRC and IEEE NGV devices, respectively).
-While these definitions are for devices implementing the DSRC and NGV technologies, they may also be applied more generally to analyze the relationship between other V2X technologies.
-These definitions are agreed3 within IEEE P802.11 TGbd (the task group developing the IEEE P802.11bd NGV amendment):
+While these definitions are for devices implementing the DSRC and IEEE NGV technologies, they may also be applied more generally to analyze the relationship between other V2X technologies.
+These definitions are agreed [15] within IEEE P802.11 TGbd (the task group developing the IEEE P802.11bd amendment):

 • Interoperability – IEEE 802.11p devices to be able to decode at least one mode of transmission of IEEE 802.11bd devices, and IEEE 802.11bd devices to be able to decode IEEE 802.11p transmissions